spring-projects/spring-data-examples/README.md

 ## Spring Data Elasticsearch

 * `example` - Example how to use basic text search, geo-spatial search and facets.
 It uses the High Level REST Client backing template and repository.
 * `reactive` - Example how to use reactive client, template and repository features.

+Local Elasticsearch instance must be running to run the tests.

 ## Spring Data for Apache Geode

 * `events` - In this example the test will make use of event handlers and async event queue to handle events.
 * `expiration-eviction` - In these examples the server is configured to delete entries after a certain idle period or after a Time-To-Live period (expiration0 or remove data from memory when certain thresholds are reached (eviction).
 * `function-invocation` - In this example the server will have 3 functions registered.
 The client will invoke each of the functions.
 * `queries` - In this example a client will query the data in various ways using OQl, continuous queries, and Apache Lucene indexes.
-* `security` - In this example the servers and clients are set up with security (username/password) authentication using Geode Security and Apache Shiro.
+* `security` - In this example the servers and clients are set up with security ( username/password) authentication using Geode Security and Apache Shiro.
 * `storage` - In this example the server is configured to store data off of hte JVM heap using the `@EnableOffHeap` annotation and to compress region data using SnappyCompressor`.
 * `transactions` - In this example the client will perform operations within a transaction.
 First, it will do a successful transaction where entries are saved to the server, and then a failed transaction where all changes are reverted.
 * `wan` - In these example two servers are deployed.
 One server populates itself with data, and the other server gets populated with that data via WAN replication.

 ## Spring Data JDBC